Deciphering Hypertriton and Antihypertriton Spins from Their Global Polarizations in Heavy-Ion Collisions

+\emph{Discussions}{\bf ---} The results shown in the above are based on the assumption that the hypertriton and antihypertriton have no excited states.
+If one or two spin states depicted in Fig. \ref{pic:hyt} are excited states of hypertriton, despite the lack of experimental evidence, or a spin $\frac{1}{2}$ hypertriton is a mixture of the two spin $\frac{1}{2}$ structures in Fig. \ref{pic:hyt}, simple estimates based on the formalism for calculating the feed-down contribution to $\Lambda$ polarization in Ref.~\cite{Becattini:2016gvu} indicate that, although the feed-down contribution from the electromagnetic decay of the excited states of hypertriton can affect the magnitude of measured hypertriton polarization, its collision energy dependence in heavy-ion collisions remains qualitatively similar to that shown in Fig. \ref{pic:Spin}.

-\emph{Effects of spin correlations among baryons.}{\bf ---} Light (hyper-)nuclei and their antiparticles produced in heavy-ion collisions are natural manifestations of multi-body baryon correlations.
-In our above calculations, we have neglected possible spin correlations among nucleons and hyperons, which may strongly modify the pattern of the spin polarizations of light (hyper-)nuclei.
-For instance, a strong negative correlation between the spins of $s$ and $\bar{s}$ quarks can lead to a much larger spin alignment of $\phi$ meson~\cite{Sheng:2022wsy,Lv:2024uev}.
-We illustrate the effect of spin-spin correlations on the hypertriton polarization by considering its most probable structure shown in the left panel of Fig.~\ref{pic:hyt}.
-With the density matrix of $np\Lambda$ generally expanded as where $\hat{\sigma}$ are the Pauli spin matrices, and $c_{ij}^{\alpha\beta}$ and $c_{ijk}^{\alpha\beta\gamma}$ are the spin correlation coefficients~\cite{Lv:2024uev}, the hypertriton polarization given in Eq.~(\ref{eq:PolOneHalf}) is modified to
+Also, the above results are obtained without including possible correlations among the spins of nucleons and the $\Lambda$ hyperon.
+For the spin alignment of $\phi$ meson, it has been shown in Refs.~\cite{Sheng:2022wsy,Lv:2024uev} that a strong negative correlation between the spins of $s$ and $\bar{s}$ quarks can lead to a significant enhancement of its value.
+To see the effect of spin-spin correlations on the hypertriton polarization, we consider the case that its spin structure is given by the one in the left panel of Fig.~\ref{pic:hyt}, i.e., $J^{\pi}=\frac{1}{2}^+$ with the $np$ pair in a spin-singlet state.
+Following the study of the effects of density fluctuations and correlations on light nuclei production~\cite{Sun:2017xrx,Sun:2020zxy}, the density matrix of $np\Lambda$ can be generally expanded as~\cite{Lv:2024uev,Sheng:2020ghv}